yob/onix/README.markdown

 See files in the examples directory to get started quickly.
 For further reading view the comments to the following classes:

-* ONIX::Reader - For reading ONIX files
+* ONIX2::Reader - For reading ONIX files
-* ONIX::Writer - For writing ONIX files
+* ONIX2::Writer - For writing ONIX files
-* ONIX::Normaliser - For normalising ONIX files before reading them.
+* ONIX2::Normaliser - For normalising ONIX files before reading them.
 Fixes encoding issues, etc
-* ONIX::Lists  - For building hashes of code lists from the ONIX spec
+* ONIX2::Lists  - For building hashes of code lists from the ONIX spec

 ## Licensing